ideadesignmedia/memory-mcp/README.md

 - memory.import

 All tools are safe for STDIO.
 The server writes logs to stderr only.

+## Embeddings
+## Embeddings
+Embeddings are optional—without a key the server relies on text search and recency heuristics.

+Set `MEMORY_EMBEDDING_KEY` (or pass `--embed-key=...` to the CLI) to automatically create embeddings when remembering/importing memories and to embed recall queries.
+The default model is `text-embedding-3-small`; override it with `MEMORY_EMBED_MODEL` or `--embed-model`.
+To disable the built-in generator when using the programmatic API, pass `embeddingProvider: null` to `createMemoryMcpServer`.
+To specify a key programmatically, pass `embeddingApiKey: "sk-..."`.

 Limits and validation
 - memory.remember: `subject` max 160 chars, `content` max 1000, `sensitivity` up to 32 tags.